ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 The vulnerabilites are rated as *easy*, *medium* and *hard*, giving an indication for the complexity of exploiting them.
 This complexity rating reflects the general effort and knowledge (also of helpful tools) required for exploitation.

-TODO:

-The "Reset App" button resets a lot, but it does not reset the list of payments.
-Could you add this?
-It also does not reset the currency exchamnge rates.

-Add license files & information.

-Use DIBA logo also for the exploit app, but with a little difference to the real app.
-As the logo looks similar to the one of DIBA: An alternative would be to use the same logo as the bank, but with a big red E in the top right corner?

-Check that when cloning the server and starting it for the first time, no server-side data is there.
-I think I just downloaded the server, started it, and went to the survey and there were more than the three standard messahes listed (?)

-Likewise, when starting the app on a "fresh system", check that the files in shared_prefs are really there when one wants to exploit the vulnerabilities that are based on the shared prefs files.

-There is still an inbank folder in the app.

-The name of the release apps should be:

-- DIBA.apk
-- DIBA-exploit.apk

-Log (Marc):

-- 1: solution adaptations
-- 2: ok
-- 3: solution adaptation
-- 4: solution adaptation
-- 5: solution adaptation
-- 6: solution adaptation
-- 7: solution adaptation
-- 8: solution adaptation
-- 9: solution adaptation
-- 10: ok
-- 11: solution adaptation
-- 12: solution adaptation

-- 13: solution adaptation
-- 14: solution adaptation
-- 15: solution adaptation
-- 16: solution adaptation
-- 17: solution adaptation
-- 18: solution adaptation
-- 19: solution adaptation
-- 20: solution adaptation
-- 21: solution adaptation
-- 22: solution adaptation
-- 23: ok

-- 24: ok
-- 25: ok
-- 26: solution adaptation (?), as not working on Ubuntu
-- 27: solution adaptation
-- 28: solution adaptation
-- 29: solution does not work for me
-- 30: ok
-- 31: solution adaptation
-- 32: solution adaptation
-- 33: solution adaptation

 ### 1: Certificate Check Security

 The DIBA server uses a certificate (and corresponding private key) to authenticate itself during the TLS handshake performed between the DIBA app and the DIBA server.
 This certificate is identified as **DIBA server certificate**.
 The certificate is issued (signed) by a custom root CA certificate identified as **DIBA CA certificate**.
 The latter is the one you have to install in the Android trust store (see [README](README.md)) so that DIBA server certificate is considered trustworthy.